emilymeroni/reactTraining/Notes.md

 ### Reducers
 They are pure, input in input out.
 They are a core redux comncept to update the State.
 Better to put the data transforming logic as opposite to action creators.

+## Authentication in SPA
+Authentication data is sent to the Server to be validated as the logic must be handled there.
+The Server sends something back which is usually a session but in SPA it is a Token, which is a JS Object that needs to be stored on the client (such as local storage).
+The token can always be verified by the server to check if it was created from the server.